NuevoFoundation/workshops/content/english/chatbot/activity-2.md

 <p style="text-align: center;"><img src="../img/pandorabots_6.png" alt="adding a new file on pandorabots" width="1000"/></p>

 ## Testing your bot
 The Chat Widget allows you to talk to your bot.
 Click on the "chat bubbles" icon in the bottom right corner to start talking to your bot.
-Type Hi (or “hi” or “HI” since pattern matching is case-insensitive) and you should receive the response you just coded, “Hello, world!”
+Type Hello and you should receive the response you just coded, “Hello, world!”

 <p style="text-align: center;"><img src="../img/pandorabots_7.png" alt="adding a new file on pandorabots" width="1000"/></p>